Here's what the railroads and unions agreed to - NewsBreak

 Fight disinformation: Sign up for the free Mother Jones Daily newsletter and follow the news that matters.
 On Thursday morning, rail companies and union leaders reached a tentative deal that will avert a strike or lockout that could have begun as soon as Friday.
 The question now is whether union members will accept the deal when it is put to a vote.

-Biden announces deal to avert crippling railroad strike: ‘A win for tens of thousands of rail workers’
+Everyday Americans rejoiced Thursday morning when they learned a “disastrous” rail strike would be averted.
+President Joe Biden announced that rail companies and rail workers’ unions had come to a tentative agreement — avoiding a seemingly inevitable work stoppage that could have begun Friday at 12:01 a.m.

-A tentative deal between labour unions representing railroad workers and a group of the largest freight rail carriers in the US is being hailed as a significant win for the Biden administration after the last-minute agreement averted a strike that would have paralysed supply chains across the country.In a statement, President Joe Biden said the agreement — which must be approved by labour unions — is “a win for tens of thousands of rail workers who worked tirelessly through the pandemic to ensure that America’s families and communities got deliveries of what have kept us going during these difficult...
+Biden announces tentative deal to avert rail strike that threatened massive disruption

-A rail strike would do serious damage — and that's exactly the point
+The White House has struck a tentative deal to avoid a rail strike that threatened major disruptions across the United States, with freight workers securing a key demand under its terms, President Joe Biden said Thursday morning.
+The tentative pact highlights the labor movement’s growing influence under an administration that...